metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Two horrible passes from Brandon Allen on red-zone-to-go drives.
 Second pass resulted in an interception.
 Dropback football is not his strength.

+Broncos defensive line not yielding at all against the run.

 ***

 ## Chiefs vs Chargers (Mexico City)